biodiversity.earth

 Five-year impact pathway

-Four active projects across Central Africa, East Africa, West Africa, and Central Asia.
-Each project is independently audited for biodiversity impact and monitored by continuous satellite analysis.
+Three active projects across Central Africa, East Africa, and Central Asia.
+Each project is structured for independent verification and monitored by satellite analysis via recurring satellite observations.

 Active restoration projects